itskenethb/webkit/README.md

 1. Serve the repository root through an HTTP or HTTPS static server.
 The PS4 browser should not be expected to run the complete flow from an unsupported `file://` URL.
 2. Open the root [`index.html`](./index.html) in the PS4 browser.
 3. Select the exact firmware range matching the console.
-4. If the selected branch has a GoldHEN version selector, choose **Latest** or **Stable** and wait for the cache page to finish.
+4. If the selected branch has a GoldHEN or HEN version selector, choose **Latest** or **Stable** and wait for the cache page to finish.
 5. On the host page, wait for the ready/status message before starting the exploit.
-6. After GoldHEN has loaded, use only the tools shown by that host branch.
+6. After GoldHEN or HEN has loaded, use only the tools shown by that host branch.

 For the CSSFontFace host, **Auto Jailbreak** is enabled by default and starts a five-second countdown.
 During the countdown you can select `Lapse`, switch Auto Jailbreak off, or allow the default flow to continue.
 With Auto Jailbreak disabled, press `Jailbreak` manually when the page is ready.